deepak16375/100DaysOfCode-Python/README.md

 ## Day 18:
 - 🖌️ Explored the Turtle module, creating artistic projects and exercises.
 - 🎨 Crafted a Hirst painting project using Turtle for Python-based art!
+## Day 19:
+- Learned about Higher Order Functions, object states, and instances in Python.
+- Applied knowledge through exercises and built a fun game using the Turtle library.

 ## Projects

 - [Band Name Generator](https://replit.com/@devwithdeepak/band-name-generator-start#main.py): A simple project generating band names based on user input.